Estimators work out how much it will cost for a company to supply products and services to its clients.

 You could work in people’s homes or on construction sites fitting out shops, bars and offices.

-You’d carefully measure the wood and cut it to the required size and shape to make things like doors, floors and fitted furniture.
-Then you’d put it together and fix it inside the building.
+You would carefully measure the wood and cut it to the required size and shape to make things like doors, floors and fitted furniture.
+Then you would put it together and fix it inside the building.

 BUILDING SERVICES Engineer